yanghuafang/map-pose-former/docs/ARCHITECTURE.md

     map ──────────┐
                   ├─ tokenize ─ attend ─ assignment ─┬─ Procrustes ── delta
     detections ───┘                                  │
-                                                     └─ the same cost,
-                                                        on a grid ─── cov, trust
+      this frame, and the last two                   └─ the same cost, warped here by egomotion                          on a grid ─── cov, trust
 ```

+1. **Accumulate.** Past detections are warped into the current ego frame by
+   measured egomotion and become more detection tokens.
-1. **Tokenize.** One token per point, carrying a Fourier encoding of position,
+2. **Tokenize.** One token per point, carrying a Fourier encoding of position,
-   class, paint style, detector confidence and uncertainty, element index,
+   class, paint style, detector confidence and uncertainty, age, element index,
    and index within the element.
 3. **Attend.** `L` layers of self-attention within each set and cross-attention
    both ways.
 Self-attention gives context ("third of four parallel lines");